NinaNikolova/NinaNikolova/README.md

 # Hi 👋 I'm Nina

-An independent and self-motivated JavaScript/ Java student.
+I am an independent and self-motivated JavaScript/ Java student.
 With some practical experience and desire to develop apps with Angular, React and Express.Js.

 👩‍🎓 I graduated JavaScript in SoftUni : [Certificate - JS Web Developer](https://softuni.bg/certificates/details/185271/46d18211)
 👩‍💻 I’m currently learning: Java in SoftUni: